tianocore/edk2/UnitTestFrameworkPkg/ReadMe.md

 packages.
 As long as your DSC file knows where to find the lib implementation that you want to use, you should be good to go.

-See this example in 'SampleUnitTestApp.inf'...
+See this example in 'SampleUnitTestUefiShell.inf'...

 ```
 [Packages]